FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Methodology

 While $\mathcal{L}_{real}$ is minimized to update the model parameter $\boldsymbol{\theta}^k$ by using real training samples from $D^k$, $\mathcal{L}_{syn}$ is minimized to update only the prediction head $h^k$ as it is computed on synthetically generated samples in the embedding space $\mathcal{U}$.
 We use cross-entropy ($L_{CE}$) for both loss functions.

-To generate domain-specific synthetic embeddings, the shared generator $g^k$ and local RTNet $m^k$ are used to generate residuals that are added to the embeddings of real examples produced by the local feature extractor $h^k$.
-Hereby, we first generate client-agnostic embeddings $\boldsymbol{\hat{v}}^k$ by feeding a batch of random vector $\boldsymbol{z} \sim \mathcal{N}(0, \boldsymbol{I})$ and class labels $\boldsymbol{y}$ into the generator $g^k$.
+To generate domain-specific synthetic embeddings, the shared generator $g^k$ and local RTNet $m^k$ are used to generate residuals that are added to the embeddings of real examples produced by the local feature extractor $f^k$.
+Hereby, we first generate client-agnostic embeddings $\boldsymbol{\hat{v}}^k$ by feeding a batch of random vector $\boldsymbol{z}$, sampled from standard Gaussian distribution $\mathcal{N}(0, \boldsymbol{I})$, and class labels $\boldsymbol{y}$ into the generator $g^k$.
 Subsequently, $\boldsymbol{\hat{v}}^k$ are transformed by the local RTNet into client-specific residuals and added to the embeddings of real datapoints.
 We distinguish two types of synthetic embeddings that we generate to train the local prediction head: domain-specific synthetic embeddings $\hat{\boldsymbol{u}}^{k}$ and class-prototypical domain-specific synthetic embeddings $\hat{\boldsymbol{u}}^{k}_c$ for category $c$.
 The domain-specific embeddings $\hat{\boldsymbol{u}}^{k}$ are generated by adding synthetic residuals to the embeddings $\boldsymbol{u}^k$ of real examples from the current batch sampled from $D^k$.
-On the other hand, synthetic residuals are added to class-prototypes $\overline{\boldsymbol{u}}^k_c$, i.e., class-wise average embeddings of real examples, to produce $\hat{\boldsymbol{u}}^{k}_c$, which stabilize the training and increase the variance of the generated embeddings.
+On the other hand, synthetic residuals are added to class-prototypes $\overline{\boldsymbol{u}}^k_c$, \ie, class-wise average embeddings of real examples, to produce $\hat{\boldsymbol{u}}^{k}_c$, which stabilizes the training and increase the variance of the generated embeddings.

 To compute the class-wise average embedding $\overline{\boldsymbol{u}}^k_c$, we use the exponential moving average (EMA) scheme, at each local iteration.
 In particular,